omgmog/chrome-conditional-font-changer/README.md

 One of the main points of contention in her talk was that icon fonts are also changed when she uses the extension, and so in many cases the icons lose their meaning.

-I've created this extension to allow the changing of fonts on all elements of a page, while respecting an exclusion list, so that icon fonts (or any other fonts) can remain unchanged.
+I've created this extension to allow the changing of fonts on all elements of a page, while respecting fallback to the existing fonts, so that icon fonts (or any fonts covering code points not included in the replacement font) can remain unchanged.

 ## Show us the goods!